 At the national level, only 14 of the 50 colleges have appointed a CFO - which may contribute to the high number of qualified audits reported by colleges over a three-year period (2007-2009).
-At the provincial level, none of the 9 colleges have appointed a CFO.
-As Thekwini FET College does not have a CFO, the finances are administered by the financial officer.
+At the provincial level, only 3 out of Gauteng's 8 colleges have appointed a CFO.
+South West College has not appointed a CFO.